the-timoye/us-immigrations-data-engineering/README.md

 #### Data Schema
 The Galaxy Schema is used in this project - with two fact tables and 6 dimentional tables.
 This schema is most suitable for this project due to the fact that two different sets of data are used to achieve this result.
-Also, it helps minimalize redundancy, and improve data accuracy
+Also, it helps minimalize redundancy, and improve data accuracy.
 Each dimension table is connected to its fact table, except the US_STATES table - connected to the US_Cities dimension table.
-This makes for easy data aggregations and accurate data extractions.
+Although, this requires a little more space taken for a table in the database, and one more join, it still allows for accurate data extractions.
 Below are each tables schema in the database.

 STAGING_IMMIGRATIONS (staging table) as loaded from S3 <br>